 - Prescription drugs that have not been approved by the FDA.
 However, the Fund or its designee may cover prescription drugs not approved by the FDA in certain situations.
 You or your healthcare professional may ask for an exception through the prior authorization program. - Drugs or supplies that are not listed on the formulary, unless the Fund or its designee gives prior approval for the drug or supply.
 You must try all medically appropriate formulary alternatives before you can get a formulary exception. - Drugs or medications used, consumed or administered at the place where dispensed, other than immunizations.
-(These drugs may be covered under your medical benefits.) - Prescriptions or refills in amounts over the quantity limits (see page D-22). - Vitamins, dietary supplements, or dietary aids, except those specifically included on the formulary. - Drugs used for cosmetic reasons, including Rogaine and other drugs to prevent hair loss. - Human growth hormone, except to treat emaciation due to AIDS. - Drugs or covered supplies not purchased from a network pharmacy. - Birth control devices and implants other than over-the-counter FDA-approved female contraceptive drugs, devices, or supplies for which you have a prescription. - Non-sedating antihistamines or histamine receptor blockers. - Fertility drugs. - Glucometers, other than those the Fund gives you for free.
-You may be able to get a glucometer through the medical benefits if you do not want one of the free ones, but you will usually have to pay part or all of the cost. - Weight control drugs, unless for the treatment of morbid obesity under the direct supervision of a healthcare provider, and authorized in writing by the Fund or its designee. - Preventive healthcare services and supplies that you must get through the medical benefits. - Drugs that require review under a safety or cost containment program (such as a drug that requires prior authorization, or a drug subject to the step therapy program) if that safety or cost containment program is not followed, or does not approve the drug.
+(These drugs may be covered under your medical benefits.
+See page D-7) - Prescriptions or refills in amounts over the quantity limits (see page D-21). - Vitamins, dietary supplements, or dietary aids, except those specifically included on the formulary. - Drugs used for cosmetic reasons, including Rogaine and other drugs to prevent hair loss. - Human growth hormone, except to treat emaciation due to AIDS. - Drugs or covered supplies not purchased from a network pharmacy. - Birth control devices and implants other than preventive healthcare that has been prescribed by a healthcare provider. - Non-sedating anti-histamines. - Fertility drugs. - Glucometers, other than those the Fund gives you for free.
+You may be able to get a glucometer through the medical benefits if you do not want one of the free ones, but you will usually have to pay part or all of the cost. - Weight control drugs, unless for the treatment of morbid obesity under the direct supervision of a healthcare provider, and authorized in writing by the Fund or its designee. - Preventive healthcare services and supplies that you must get through the medical benefits. - Drugs that require review under a safety or cost containment program (such as a drug that requires prior authorization, or a drug subject to the step therapy program) if that safety or cost containment program is not followed, or does not approve the drug. - New-to-market prescription drugs until the Fund or its designee has reviewed and approved the prescription drug. - Specialty prescription drugs if you do not use the specialty pharmacy.
+This exclusion does not apply to HIV/AIDS drugs if you are approved to use a network retail pharmacy for these drugs.

-- New-to-market prescription drugs until the Fund or its designee has reviewed and approved the prescription drug. - Specialty prescription drugs if you do not use the specialty pharmacy. - Over-the-counter drugs not specifically list on the formulary or received through the UNITE HERE HEALTH Health Center or one of the free pharmacies. - High-cost "me too" drugs, unless the Fund or its designee approves the drug for purchase.
+- Over-the-counter drugs not specifically listed on the formulary. - High-cost "me too" drugs, unless the Fund or its designee approves the drug for purchase.
 "Me-too" drugs usually have only very small differences in how they work, but are considered "new" drugs with no generic equivalent.
 Often, the manufacturer charges high prices for these drugs even though there are other drugs available that work just as well for a lower cost.
-You can find out if a "me too" drug is covered by contacting Hospitality Rx. - Diagnostics (drugs used to help in the process of diagnosing certain medical conditions). - Drugs, medications, or supplies that are not covered under the Fund's or Fund's designee's claims processing guidelines or any other internal rule, including, but not limited to any national guidelines used by the medical community. - Medical foods (medical foods may be covered under the medical benefit-see page D-11).
+You can find out if a "me too" drug is covered by contacting Hospitality Rx. - Diagnostics (drugs used to help in the process of diagnosing certain medical conditions). - Drugs, medications, or supplies that are not covered under the Fund's or Fund's designee's claims processing guidelines or any other internal rule, including, but not limited to any national guidelines used by the medical community. - Medical foods (medical foods may be covered under the medical benefit-see page D-11). - For Class II: All expenses other than covered expenses considered preventive healthcare services (see page J-7).